cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 a `DeserializationError` or `ValidationError` if a KEM public key is invalid.
 However, a new KEM might not have an efficient algorithm for determining whether or not a public key is valid.
-In this case, an invalid public key might instead yield an `OpenError` when trying to decrypt ciphertext.
+In this case, an invalid public key might instead yield an `OpenError` when trying to decrypt a ciphertext.

 # Security Considerations {#sec-considerations}